andrewtheiss/CommissionArt/documentation/NextSteps.md

 file-5ahheepddqhn5l9dufupsg
 file-5ahheepddqhn5l9dufupsg
 .
-L3 (Animechain): The ArtCommissionHubOwners on L3 then invokes _registerNFTOwner internally file-fmzu8fdbvzeeb9dx8lx5hc
+L3 (Animechain): The ArtCommissionHubOwners on L3 then invokes _createOrUpdateCommissionHubAndOwner internally file-fmzu8fdbvzeeb9dx8lx5hc
 .
 This is exactly where our extended logic will update the CommissionHub’s owner and link/unlink profiles in the same transaction.
 The Registered event emitted from L3 ArtCommissionHubOwners will reflect the new owner and hub address file-fmzu8fdbvzeeb9dx8lx5hc
 .
-Atomicity: Because the cross-chain message triggers a single call on L3, our linking/unlinking in _registerNFTOwner is executed atomically within that call.
+Atomicity: Because the cross-chain message triggers a single call on L3, our linking/unlinking in _createOrUpdateCommissionHubAndOwner is executed atomically within that call.
 So by the time the L3 transaction from the relay is done:
 The ArtCommissionHubOwners’s owners mapping is updated, The ArtCommissionHub’s owner variable is updated via updateRegistration call file-fmzu8fdbvzeeb9dx8lx5hc